lsst-dm/dm_dev_guide/coding/python_style_guide.rst

 .. _style-guide-py-minimal-parens:

-The minimum number of parenthesis needed for correctness and readability SHOULD be used
+The minimum number of parentheses needed for correctness and readability SHOULD be used
 ---------------------------------------------------------------------------------------

 Yes: